 Arts and Entertainment

-The all-student cast will give several performances of '9 to 5,' the musical based on the hit 1980s movie, March 13-23 in the Shaw Theatre at the Gilmore Theatre Complex.
+The all-student cast will give several performances of the documentary theater piece Sept.
+26 through Oct.
+12 in the York Arena Theatre inside the Gilmore Theatre Complex.